Chairperson: Robert L. Masson, Ph.D.

 - Use effective theological methods of research and argumentation.

-The University Core of Common Studies (UCCS) theology requirement for graduation is the six-hour sequence of two courses: THEO 1001 Introduction to Theology and any second-level course (THEO 2000 level) approved for inclusion in the UCCS (approved courses are listed in this bulletin); the Arts and Sciences College curriculum theology requirement is the full sequence of THEO 1001 Introduction to Theology, a second-level course and any third-level course (THEO 4000-4995).
+The University Core of Common Studies (UCCS) theology requirement for graduation is the six-hour sequence of two courses: THEO 1001 Introduction to Theology and any second- or third-level course (THEO 2000 level or THEO 3000 level) approved for inclusion in the UCCS (approved courses are listed in this bulletin).
 Students may choose as electives additional courses, beyond the requirements of their college, from both the second- and third-level offerings, if they have the proper prerequisites.

 The comprehensive educational goal of the theology curriculum is theological literacy at the level legitimately expected of graduates of a Catholic university.
 Through investigation of various theological sources, this intellectual formation habituates students to approaches, responses and critiques appropriate to the academic discipline of theology, which is “faith seeking understanding.”
 Three specific objectives guide the theology curriculum.
 Every course is designed, first, to increase the student’s awareness of the mystery and religious dimensions of human life, particularly as conveyed in the basic narrative outline of salvation history — which characterizes the Christian worldview — from creation to fulfillment in Jesus Christ.
 This objective takes precedence in the first course, THEO 1001 Introduction to Theology; this first-level course introduces key sources and questions of theology, at the same time that it provides the student with a necessary knowledge base.